 The Hill of Lycabettus:

 The name Lykavittus appears in various legends.
-Popular stories suggest it was once the refuge of wolves, (Lycos in Greek), which is possibly the origin of its name (means “the one [the hill] that is walked by wolves”).
-Mythologically, Lycabettus is credited to Athena, who created it when she dropped a mountain she had been carrying from Pallene for the construction of the Acropolis.
+Popular stories suggest it was once the refuge of wolves, (Lycos in Greek) which is possibly the origin of its name (means “the one [the hill] that is walked by wolves”).
+Mythologically, Lycabettus is credited to Athena who created it when she dropped a mountain she had been carrying from Pallene for the construction of the Acropolis.

 Plaka – The Old Town:

 Stroll through the streets of Plaka – the city’s Old Town.
-Sprawled over the side of Athens’ Acropolis, this historical neighborhood comprises a maze of cobbled streets lined with Neoclassical architecture, Byzantine churches, and busy independent shops.
-On the northernmost streets of Plaka is the area is known as Anafiotika — an idyllic cluster of whitewashed houses that are reminiscent of buildings in the Greek islands.
+Sprawled over the side of Athens’ Acropolis, this historical neighborhood comprises a maze of cobbled streets lined with Neoclassical architecture, Byzantine churches and busy independent shops.
+On the northernmost streets of Plaka is known as Anafiotika — an idyllic cluster of whitewashed houses that are reminiscent of buildings in the Greek islands.
 Admire Anafiotika’s pretty Cycladic architecture, built by 19th-century workers who emigrated here from Anafi Island.
 It’s thought the workers were homesick for their native island life, so painted the buildings bright white to remind them of Anafi.
 Feel like an islander on the mainland.